 He went on to serve as a state representative 1803-1805 and 1816, and state senator 1817-1821.
 He then went on to the U.S. Senate, serving from 1821 to 1823.
 In 1818, Sarah Hall Benham married Boardman’s son, Henry Mason, and a year later, the young couple moved to Boardman, where Henry took up the management of Elijah’s business interests on the Western Reserve.
 In 1828, Henry participated in and contributed to the building of the St. James Episcopal Church building, now known as St. James Meeting House in Boardman Park.
 A significant part of the Boardman family archives, housed at Yale University consists of correspondence between Henry and his father regarding his land holdings.

 Elijah Boardman died in Boardman Township on one of his business trips to see his son.
 Both Henry and his son Elijah are buried in Boardman Cemetery.
 But the elder Elijah was interred in his home town of New Milford and the U.S. Senate declared a 30 day period of mourning in his honor.
-Apart from his slave ownership (not uncommon in the North at this time), his life was a story of honor: enlisted in the Revolutionary War fight, building a prosperous business, taking the risks of investing in the Western Reserve, advocating for liberty from state established religion, and engaging in a long legislative career.
+His life was a story of honor: enlisted in the Revolutionary War fight, building a prosperous business, taking the risks of investing in the Western Reserve, advocating for liberty from state established religion, and engaging in a long legislative career.
 Among these accomplishments, he founded and gave his name to Boardman, Ohio.